 Combining Transformations

 Multiple transformations can be applied to the square root function simultaneously.
-For example, the function y = -2√(x + 3) + 1 involves a horizontal shift to the left by 3 units, a vertical stretch by a factor of 2, a reflection across the x-axis, and a vertical shift upward by 1 unit.
+As an example, the function y = -2√(x + 3) + 1 involves a horizontal shift to the left by 3 units, a vertical stretch by a factor of 2, a reflection across the x-axis, and a vertical shift upward by 1 unit.
 To graph such functions, it’s helpful to apply the transformations in a systematic order:

 - Horizontal Shift: Adjust the starting point.